mattgodbolt/cpponsea-2019/Notes.md

 # Optimization Tales, or How I Learned To Stop Worrying and (mostly) Trust the Compiler
+# "What everyone should know about what your compiler is doing for you"? (thanks Phil)
+# "What everyone should know about how amazing your compiler is"?
+# "What everyone should know what compilers can do"?
 - Part -1
 - started with asm, Z80, 6502 and ARM
 - learned C to program a MUD